Grooming

 Health

 There are not many health concerns for this breed.
 Since Shorkies are hybrids of two healthy purebred dogs, they benefit from superior health.
 They are not prone to the same health problems that are passed through purebred generations and rarely suffer from common ailments that affect all dogs.
-Some of the issues that can happen in this breed include patellar luxation, cataracts, hypothyroidism, hip dysplasia, and certain allergies.
+Some of the issues that can happen in this breed include dental issues, cataracts, hypothyroidism, ear infections, and certain allergies.
 These problems are mild and can be identified and treated early at the vet.

 Lifespan